"

 Social needs in healthcare: Turning evidence into practice

-A pre-conference symposium hosted by the Camden Coalition, UPMC Health Plan, and The Better Care Playbook
+A pre-conference symposium co-hosted by the Camden Coalition, UPMC Health Plan, and the Better Care Playbook, an initiative of the Center for Health Care Strategies

 Housing and food insecurity, lack of employment and transportation, social isolation — factors outside the health care system — drive so much of people’s health.
 In recognition, healthcare entities and policymakers are prioritizing investments and putting staff time and energy towards addressing patients’ social needs.
 But what is the best way to do this?
 What does the evidence say about what works and what doesn’t?